Adventures of a Forced Migrant Contact Me

 The Center for Disease Control has finally approved the removal of HIV from the list of communicable diseases that disallow an individual entry into the United States.
 The Office of Budget and Management must take action within 60 days to finally approve the removal of the travel ban.

 This HIV ban is one of the antiquated laws in our immigration system in need of immediate change.
 It is an archaic means of promoting public health in a global age.
-Stigmatizing HIV immigrants is a disgrace that only provides a false sense of security and apparently the United States is joined by countries like Libya, Saudi Arabia, Sudan and eight other countries in instituting this practice.
+Stigmatizing HIV immigrants or immigrants with symptoms of syphilis found here is a disgrace that only provides a false sense of security and apparently the United States is joined by countries like Libya, Saudi Arabia, Sudan and eight other countries in instituting this practice.
 The current ban has remained in place since 1987, and is also discriminatory towards gay and lesbian families, who do not benefit from the waiver available to straight couples.

 Hat Tip: Diana